Students DO NOT have to have a bank account with US Bank to receive their refund via direct deposit (ACH).

 No. Payments made from your bank account must be manually submitted by yourself via e-check through Biller Direct.
 The University will not draw funds from any account listed on your student record.

 Credit balances that are refundable are processed seven days after the credit posts on the student account.
-Direct Deposit Refunds are processed Mondays thru Fridays.
+Direct Deposit Refunds are processed Monday, Wednesday and Fridays.
+The only exception will be during the Summer of 2019 when they will be processed on Tuesdays and Fridays.

 Students paying by personal check (including e-check) must wait seven days after the payment has been posted to the account before a refund is processed.